-The bill’s title was written by its sponsor.
-H.R. stands for House of Representatives bill.
+The bill’s titles are written by its sponsor.

 This bill was introduced in a previous session of Congress and was passed by the House on May 15, 2012 but was never passed by the Senate.

 Although this bill was not enacted, its provisions could have become law by being included in another bill.
 It is common for legislative text to be introduced concurrently in multiple bills (called companion bills), re-introduced in subsequent sessions of Congress in new bills, or added to larger bills (sometimes called omnibus bills).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.

 May 15, 2012

 The bill was passed in a vote in the House.
 It goes to the Senate next.
 The vote was by voice vote so no record of individual votes was made.

 Mar 13, 2013